 - A. Background: The Company holds rights for the use of water for hydroelectric purposes as provided by HE 180 and Certificate 24508.
 In addition, the Company maintains Claim Nos.
-167, 168 and 218 for use for hydroelectric purposes in the ongoing Klamath Basin Water Rights Adjudication. - B. HE 180: Within 365 days of December 31, 2020, or, if the J.C.
-Boyle power plant is still operating on that date, within 365 days of permanent cessation of power generation at the J.C.
-Boyle hydroelectric facility, the Company shall assign HE 180, or any right resulting from reauthorization of HE 180, to WRD for conversion to an instream water right pursuant to ORS 543A.305.
+167, 168 and 218 for use for hydroelectric purposes in the ongoing Klamath Basin Water Rights Adjudication.
+ORS 543A.305 provides for the "conversion" of a hydroelectric water right to an instream water right when use of the water ceases for the hydroelectric project. - B. HE 180: Within 365 days of December 31, 2020, or, if the J.C.
+Boyle power plant is still operating on that date, within 365 days after use of water under HE No. 180 ceases, or as otherwise provided by ORS 543A.305, the Company shall assign HE 180, or any right resulting from reauthorization of HE 180, to WRD for conversion to an instream water right pursuant to ORS 543A.305.
 WRD shall accept HE 180 "AS IS"; the Company expressly disclaims any representation or warranty concerning HE 180 or its convertibility to an instream water right.
-Prior to the initiation of the conversion process, the Company shall use reasonable efforts to avoid allowing HE 180 to be forfeited for non-use, and shall not otherwise intentionally jeopardize the validity of HE 180, and in times of water shortage the Company and WRD may agree with other existing water users to prorate water shortages notwithstanding relative priority dates.
-If the Company's historic use of water under HE 180 becomes a matter of dispute in a legal proceeding the Company shall cooperate with WRD in defending the validity of HE 180 by making reasonable efforts to provide documentation regarding the history of the use of water pursuant to HE 180.
-If conversion occurs, at the time of conversion the right(s) will be transferred to WRD as provided by ORS 543A.305.
-The Company shall cooperate with WRD by making reasonable efforts to provide historic documentation in aid of the transfer.
+Prior to the assignment, the Company shall use reasonable efforts to avoid allowing HE 180 to become subject to forfeiture for non-use, and shall not otherwise intentionally jeopardize the validity of HE 180, and in times of water shortage the Company and WRD may agree with other existing water users to prorate water shortages notwithstanding relative priority dates.
+If the Company's historic use of water under HE 180 becomes a matter of dispute in a legal proceeding the Company shall cooperate with WRD in defending the validity of HE 180 by making reasonable efforts to provide documentation regarding the history of the use of water pursuant to HE 180. - C. Certificate 24508: Within 120 days after use of water under Certificate 24508 ceases, or as otherwise provided by ORS 543A.305, the Company shall assign Certificate 24508 to WRD for conversion to an instream water right pursuant to ORS 543A.305.
+WRD shall accept Certificate 24508 "AS IS"; the Company expressly disclaims any representation or warranty concerning Certificate 24508 or its convertibility to an instream water right.
+Prior to the assignment, the Company shall use reasonable efforts to avoid allowing Certificate 24508 to be forfeited for non-use, and shall not otherwise intentionally jeopardize the validity of Certificate 24508, and in times of water shortage the Company and WRD may agree with other existing water users to prorate water shortages notwithstanding relative priority dates.
+If the Company's historic use of water under Certificate 24508 becomes a matter of dispute in a legal proceeding the Company shall